saarman/SPAdes/README.md

 Placeholder for now

 # Step 6.
 Blastn or BOLD Systems
-NOTE: I tried using the BOLD Systems search engine, but this requires forward strand, not convenient.
+NOTE: I tried using the BOLD Systems search engine, but this accepts only forward strand, you would need to reverse-complement a random assortment before searching... not convenient.

 First I ran online ncbi blastn with the coi_matches.fasta file created above in **Step 4b** Then I placed results on chpc in these locations: